 About the Western market and work during the war

 Before the full-scale invasion began, we had certain goals regarding Western customers.
-We had classic methods of lead generation, including website, SEO traffic, paid advertising, etc. And then — calls with the customers.
+We had classic methods of lead generation, including a website, SEO traffic, paid advertising, etc. And then — calls with the customers.

 How did the company come to Worksection?

 We found Worksection pretty quickly and didn’t even hesitate.
 We searched for a CRM for a very long time, tested a lot, and with Worksection — we found it and bought it.
-We assign tasks in the system, especially for internal projects, on a daily basis because there are a lot of cool tools that we enjoy using.
-We also give access to our clients if necessary.

 How to build a company of 250+ people?

-Everything was created on one’s own mistakes, of course.
-Knowledge is needed to run a company, but the most important thing is people and their skills, so I and all the employees at Wezom do our best to make the customer satisfied.
-And we are all human, so humanity and customer care should be invested in the product and work.
+It was all built on my own mistakes, of course.
+Knowledge is needed to run a company, but the most important thing is people and their skills, so all of us at Wezom do our best to keep the customer satisfied.At the end of the day, we’re all human, so you have to put humanity and customer care into the product and the work.

-“We never intended to stop using Worksection…”
+“We never thought of stopping using Worksection…”

 Watch the full video interview with Serhii Huzenko on our YouTube channel.